If the fans conclude that the writing team will never resolve its plots, then they will probably stop following the work.

 - Played with in Negamaki.
 The plot points are introduced and wildly discarded, except it's acknowledged and played for laughs by the characters.
 Characters have, more than once, decided to "wait out" a current turn of events or attempt to ignore a twist with the knowledge it will just go away when the author gets bored.

-- A Word of God post in the comments section declared that each pages's plot is basically made up as it's being assembled.
+- A Word of God post in the comments section declared that each page's plot is basically made up as it's being assembled.

-- Polymer City Chronicles started as a silly gaming comic, eventually slipped to longer storylines involving space aliens (Blue Skinned Space Babes, The Greys, Body Snatchers, crystal life forms, Petting Zoo People refugees of interstellar war and so on), Pirates Who Don't Do Anything, and other things reminiscent of Fred Perry's Gold Digger.
+- Polymer City Chronicles started as a silly gaming comic, eventually slipped to longer storylines involving space aliens Green-Skinned Space Babe's, The Greys, Body Snatchers, crystal life forms, Intelligent Gerbil refugees of interstellar war and so on), Pirates Who Don't Do Anything, and other things reminiscent of Fred Perry's Gold Digger.
 The author kept switching to new stories leaving previous plots hanging.
 He stopped updating the comic when finishing only the ongoing plots would've taken him 70 years (taking his usual Schedule Slip into the account).

 - Many of the plot elements from Season 1 of lonelygirl15 seem to have been completely forgotten.
 Cassie, anyone?